yomidevs/local-audio-yomichan/README.md

 6. Restart Anki.
 You should see a message saying "Generating local audio database", and should take some time to finish.

 7. Ensure that everything works.
-To do this, play some audio from Yomichan.
+To do this, play some audio from Yomitan.
     You should notice two things:

     - The audio should be played almost immediately after clicking the play button.